-The Venus - This oddly-named case (Venus was the name of a merchant ship seized by the U.S. Navy during the War of 1812) from 1814 is actually a property dispute dealing with the disposition of war prizes seized by the United States.
+The Venus – This oddly-named case (Venus was the name of a merchant ship seized by a Privateer, on behalf of the U.S. Government during the War of 1812) from 1814 is actually a property dispute dealing with the disposition of war prizes seized by the United States.
 The subject of citizenship is tangential at best, and has to do with the government’s arguments over disposition of the property claimed by the plaintiffs.
 The case does not address citizenship, either natural-born or naturalized, in any way useful to the debate over the meaning of natural born citizen, or any distinction between that and citizen at birth.
 Its principle significance was in refining the laws of property seizure during war.

 Shanks v.
 DuPont – This case is actually yet another property dispute, and does not deal in any material way with questions about natural born citizenship.
 In a nutshell, two sisters inherited property in South Carolina upon the death of their father.
 Both daughters were legally considered citizens by birth, but one married a British officer during the War for Independence and left with him to live out the remainder of her life in England.
 The dispute was between the children of these two sisters, and was based on the claim that since the British had invaded and occupied parts of South Carolina for a time, including the property in question, this somehow caused the sister who left for England to forfeit her citizenship.
 The court disagreed.